 - Keep the temperature low.

-- Invest in a best quality steam iron.
+- Invest in the best quality steam iron.

-- Be extra careful when ironing the dark trousers.
+- Be extra careful when ironing dark trousers.

 - Iron the delicate materials first.